 - Press ▲ Up or ▼ Down and ENTER to navigate any menu.
-For example, navigate to Main Menu > Settings > LED Indicator. - Press ENTER or ➤ Right to select menu items and continue to the next editable item.
-(ENTER and ➤ Right are interchangeable in the menus with the exception of the line where schedule blocks are added and deleted.) - Press ▲ Up or ▼ Down to select values.
+For example, navigate to Main Menu > Settings > LED Indicator. - Press ENTER or ► Right to select menu items and continue to the next editable item.
+ENTER and ► Right are interchangeable in the menus with the exception of the line where schedule blocks are added and deleted. - 3.
+Press ▲ Up or ▼ Down to select values.

-Tip: To accelerate the pace when selecting higher or lower values, press and continue to hold down the ▲ Up or ▼ Down arrow buttons.
+Tip: To accelerate the pace when selecting higher or lower values, press and continue to hold down the \blacktriangle Up or \blacktriangledown Down arrow buttons.

-- Press ENTER or ➤ Right to save your edits. - 5.
+- 4. Press ENTER or ► Right to save your edits. - 5.
 Repeat these steps as required.
-The exact buttons used may vary by setting. - 6.
-Press ◄ Left to exit a line without saving or to return to the previous menu.
+The exact buttons you press may vary by setting and parameter. - 6.
+Press < Left to exit a line without saving and return to the previous menu.